mrocklin/blog/_posts/work/2017-06-28-simple-bokeh-server.md

 I've found the Bokeh server to be incredibly helpful in my work and also very approachable once you understand how to set one up (as you now do).
 I hope that this post serves people well.
-If you want to try things out yourself.
 This blogpost is available as a [Jupyter notebook](https://gist.github.com/e014f11aab7eb3fd12d83a746d8c87df) if you want to try it out yourself.